COVID-19 and Your Pets

-It’s a socially scary time and for those who have pets, we want to keep them as safe, happy and healthy as possible.
+COVID 19 created a socially scary time to live in.
+For those who have pets, we want to keep them as safe, happy and healthy as possible.
 With a lot of differing opinions online and from different cities and countries, it’s hard to keep everything in focus especially when it comes to taking care of our pets.
 What is important right now is to keep calm and have a rational mind, while seeking information from reputable resources.

 Many veterinary clinics are open, but it isn’t 100% “business as usual”.
 These clinics are now working with limited staff and potentially reduced hours so please be extra mindful of pet care during this time.
 If you rely on the veterinary team to trim your pet’s nails because you aren’t comfortable doing it, consider hiring a trainer to work you through it remotely – now is a good time to learn to do more for your pet yourself!

 You can also consider taking advantage of your vet clinics online stores, if they have them, for all your food/treats/toy needs and have it delivered to your home.
 Or talk with your local pet stores about delivery to limit your risk of having to go outside.
 Even better, Get Joy can deliver (in the US), completely balanced, fresh meals for your dog.
 We offer weekly delivery of nutritious meals so that you don’t have to worry about running out of food – it’s a no brainer!

 The last thing you (and your pet!) needs is an expensive surgery and for you both to be going in and out of emergency vet hospitals.
 If there is a question or concern about your pet, please call your clinic and they will triage over the phone while making medical recommendations.
 This is all being done on a case by case basis so check with your clinic to find out what the current policies are for sick pets.